grantnathanielbrown/Mangad/planning/postgrad_planning.md

 # What do I need

 ## Essentials

-- Check for CRUD
-- Make it so the EDIT function is specific to authors, not viewing individual images
-- check issues from Zakk on GH

-- Deploy this site on GH pages, not snail-speed heroku
+- pay heroku?

-## Bonus
+## Misc
+- users can upload images

 - comments on images
-- users can upload images
 - users can tag images
 - search based on tag

+- check issues from Zakk on GH